ParagRaut/ComicApi/README.md

 Goto this address on web browser of your choice <br/>
 URL: https://localhost:5001 or http://localhost:5000

+For Docker support use Visual Studio on Windows

 Feel free to create pull requests and enjoy comic strips without ads :)